-Figure 5 shows the profile of the InfiniTEM® survey over line 7+00N stacked over the geological section of lens 43.
-The later consists of a steeply dipping mineralized zone approximately 10 metres wide, consistent with the observed symmetric signature.
-A dip to the west can be interpreted from the smoothness of the western shoulder of the Z component profile.
-The massive sulphide lens is mainly composed of pyrite, chalcopyrite, and pentlandite.
-Of course no rock composition can be inferred with TDEM data but it is interesting to compare this result with the calculated time constant (Tau) of anomaly EM-01.
+Figure 5 shows the profile of the InfiniTEM[®] survey over line 7+00N stacked over the geological section of lens 43.
+The later consists of a steeply dipping mineralized zone approximately 10 metres wide, agreeing with InfiniTEM[®] symmetric signature.
+A dip towards west can be interpreted from the Z component smoothest western shoulder.
+The massive sulphide lens is composed mainly of pyrite, chalcopyrite, and pentlandite.
+Of course no rock composition can be inferred with TDEM data but it is interesting to compare this result with the time constant (Tau) of anomaly EM-01.
 On line 7+00N, the Tau value is 1.0 ms, which can be associated to a moderately conductive source.
-The drilling intersected mineralization at a vertical depth of 120 metres, giving a maximum depth to top.
-The anomaly wavelength (approx. 350 m) suggests a depth-to-top of 75 meters.
+The drilling results indicated that the mineralized intersection vertical depth is 120 metres.
+The InfiniTEM[®] anomaly wavelength (approx. 350 m) suggests a depth-to-top of 75 meters.
+The lack of geological information above DDH CN-06-43 prevents us to confirm the actual burial depth of lens 43.
+Even though the conductor is not deeply buried, a heliborne TDEM survey has missed it, most likely because of the thick conductive cover.
+However, the strong and horizontal InfiniTEM[®] primary field made it possible to detect the massive sulphide lens.